ExeQuantCode/RAFFLE/docs/source/tutorials/visualisation.rst

     plt.tight_layout()
     plt.show()

+An example python notebook is provided in :git:`examples/python_pkg/visualisation/descriptor.ipynb <examples/python_pkg/visualisation/descriptor.ipynb>`

-We use this to compare the initial descriptor with the updated descriptor after generating new structures.
+We can now use this to compare the initial descriptor with the updated descriptor after generating new structures.

 .. code-block:: python